HighNESS Conceptual Design Report: Volume I: Design of the cold source

 \subsubsection{Shape of the reentrant hole}

 The development of the cold moderator continued with a study of the impact of different shapes of reentrant holes.
-More specifically, the initially rectangular shaped reentrant hole was replaced by, for example, a wedge-shaped reentrant hole with variable depth (see \cref{fig:LD2_Optimisation_13_Blahoslav.png}).
-Subsequently, the neutronic performance on the WP7 side was estimated with this shape of reentrant hole for the beamport adjacent to S11 (S" stands for South Sector, and "11" refers to the number of the beamport.
-In this case, it is the beamport perpendicular to both the incoming proton beam and the emission surface of the moderator at the WP7 side.), namely the S9 beamport with an offset of 6$^{\circ}$ with respect to S11 (see \cref{fig:LD2_Optimisation_1302_Blahoslav.png} for a depiction of the beamport positions).
-The calculated values of the WP7 FOM at various reentrant hole depths are shown in \cref{fig:LD2_Optimisation_16_Blahoslav.png}.
-The maximal gain with respect to the baseline rectangular reentrant hole at the S9 beamport was of about 5\%, but with a penalty to the WP7 FOM for the S11 beamport of about 3\%.
+More specifically, the initially rectangular shaped reentrant hole was replaced by, for example, a wedge-shaped reentrant hole with variable depth (see \cref{fig:LD2_Optimisation_13_Blahoslav.eps}).
+Subsequently, the neutronic performance on the WP7 side was estimated with this shape of reentrant hole for the beamport S11 ("S" stands for South Sector, and "11" refers to the number of the beamport; it is the beamport perpendicular to both the incoming proton beam and the emission surface of the moderator at the WP7 side) and the beamport S9 with an offset of 12$^{\circ}$ with respect to S11 (see \cref{fig:LD2_Optimisation_1302_Blahoslav.eps} for a depiction of the beamport positions).
+The calculated values of the WP7 FOM at various reentrant hole depths are shown in \cref{fig:LD2_Optimisation_16_Blahoslav.eps}.
+The maximal gain with respect to the rectangular reentrant hole at the S9 beamport was of about 5\%, but with a penalty to the WP7 FOM for the S11 beamport of about 3\%.
 Other shapes of reentrant holes were investigated, but with a consistent result that the gain for the off-axis beamport S9 was only marginal with a small loss for the on-axis S11 beamport at the same time.
-Therefore, the shape of the reentrant hole was kept rectangular also for this round of optimization.
+Therefore, the shape of the reentrant hole was kept rectangular in this round of optimization.

 \FloatBarrier